Our business operation and sustainability

 We also listen to our consumers’ suggestions for improving product quality, and swiftly share these with our factories and operations.

-Our internal Quality Assurance Committee enables us to effectively respond to our consumers’ recommendations.
+Our expert committee enables us to effectively respond to our consumers’ recommendations.
 The Committee includes not only members of the Quality Control division, but also representatives from many other divisions, such as Product Development, Manufacturing, Distribution, and Marketing and Sales.

 Our consumer complaints management system is based on ISO 10002, the international standard for customer satisfaction and complaints handling.
 To enhance the quality of our correspondence with consumers, in 2016, we introduced a voice transcription system at our Consumer Call Center.
 This system transcribes and records correspondence with our consumers on behalf of our operators, enabling the operators to focus on providing excellent customer service.